Weighted linearization of vector fields via a formal Moser trick: Formal geometry

-of $\K$-vector spaces.
-Simply put, $A_t \in \tensor[r, s]_t$ is time-independent if and only if its ``time derivative'' $\f{dA_t}{dt}$ vanishes, if and only if all of the component power series of $A_t$ are time-independent.
+which is to say that $A_t \in \tensor[r, s]_t$ is time-independent if and only if $\f{dA_t}{dt} = 0$, if and only if its component power series are all time-independent.
 When this is the case, we may identify $A_t$ with its $t = 0$ time slice.